belguawhale/Discord-Werewolf/README.md

 ## Changelog

+3/24/2017 - Fixed a serious bug with influence totem attempting to lynch dead players; Fixed a minor bug with dead players with impatience totem still playing impatience message

 3/23/2017 - Added werecrow and gunners to chaos (in chaos, anyone could be gunner); Added !frevive command for debugging purposes

 3/21/2017 - Fixed a possible issue with abusing gunner mechanics; Fixed a serious issue with game ending on sunrise causing bot to error; Made the game loop its own function for debugging purposes; Fixed wolves stealing a lycan'd gunner's gun; Buffed !fjoin to allow ranges of fake players; All commands with lists of players are now sorted!